Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-The main reason for the superiority of our model is that our encoder is able to provide a compact and effective hint about the geometry structure for the decoder, thus making the learning process easier.
-Although MatchNeRF operates in 2D feature space similar to PixelNeRF and IBRNet, it significantly outperforms these two methods, suggesting that our proposed cross-view-aware features do help the 3D estimation task.
-Our method also outperforms MVSNeRF that relies on 3D CNNs, indicating the effectiveness of our explicitly modeled correspondence matching information. \cref{fig:cos2den} illustrates the strong correlation between the learned cosine similarity and volume density. \emph{We also show in the appendix that MatchNeRF excels at per-scene fine-tuning (\cref{sec:app_finetune}), reconstructs better depth (\cref{sec:app_depth}) and benefits from extra input views (\cref{sec:app_moreview}).}
+The main reason for the superiority of our model is that our encoder provides a compact and effective hint about the geometry structure for the decoder, making the learning process easier.
+Although MatchNeRF operates in 2D feature space similar to PixelNeRF, SRF and IBRNet, it significantly outperforms these methods, suggesting that our proposed cross-view-aware features do help the 3D estimation task.
+Our method also outperforms GeoNeRF and MVSNeRF, which rely on 3D CNNs, indicating the effectiveness of our explicitly modeled correspondence matching information.
+Fig.~\ref{fig:cos2den} further illustrates the strong correlation between the learned cosine similarity and volume density.